 Frying the Paneer:

-Start by frying the paneer cubes, until they’re golden brown from all sides.
-Frying paneer is completely optional however, you may just add the paneer as it is too, if that’s what you prefer.
+Start by frying the cubes, until they’re golden brown from all sides.
+Frying is completely optional however, you may just add it as it is too, if that’s what you prefer.
 It’s healthier too of course.
-I do think however, frying the paneer adds a lovely texture to the whole curry.

 We start with frying the onion along with ginger and garlic paste.
 Then add the spices, and cook a little more.
 Add the tomatoes, and basically cook until you have a tomato based masala ready.